fhunleth/bbb-buildroot-fwup/README.md

 For the demo, we need an old and new firmware.
 We'll install the old firmware and then upgrade to the new firmware.

+NOTE: Building takes a while.
+If you want to cheat, just copy the firmware files that I made from the `prebuilt` directory.

     # Build the "v1" firmware
     $ make realclean